Words from our Founding Chairman.

-Dr. Tachi Yamada shares his thoughts about the importance of physician-scientists below.
+We are proud to share the late Dr. Tachi Yamada’s thoughts about the importance of physician-scientists below.

 With this research to his name, Dr. Yamada was able to earn multiple grants and create more opportunities for himself in both research and academia.
 Finding continued success, Dr. Yamada expanded his career beyond academia, securing prestigious positions as the Physician-in-Chief at the University of Michigan Medical Center, Head of the Research & Development department at GlaxoSmithKline, Chief Medical & Scientific Officer at Takeda Pharmaceuticals and President of the Bill & Melinda Gates Foundation Global Health Program.

 Dr. Yamada hopes his experience and resume can inspire medical students to pursue a career as a physician-scientist by showing them there are additional career opportunities beyond academia.
 He wants aspiring physician-scientists to know they have the unique potential to uncover world-changing breakthroughs, create life-saving drugs, and impact and improve the lives of millions—if not billions—of people around the world.